 Why should I test my fitness genes?

-You probably experience that some sports are easier for you than others and that you have been able to improve in them quickly.
-In other sports you can't keep up - no matter how much you have trained.
+You’ve probably noticed that some sports are easier for you than others and that you have been able to improve in them quickly.
+In other sports, you can’t keep up - no matter how hard you have trained for them.
 Why is this the case?

 There is growing scientific evidence that our athleticism is rooted in our genes.
-Certain characteristics of the DNA can influence muscles, bones and endurance, among other things.
-This means that your DNA determines your performance in certain sports, such as how enduring you are, how your muscles work and what risks you might be at risk in terms of your health.
+Certain characteristics in your DNA can influence muscles, bones and endurance, among other things.
+This means that your DNA determines your performance in certain sports, such as your endurance level, how your muscles work and where you might be at risk in terms of your health.

-The cerascreen® DNA Fitness Test helps you to gain insights into these correlations and to adjust your exercise plan and your diet accordingly.
+The cerascreen® DNA Fitness Test helps you gain insights into these correlations and advises you on how to adjust your exercise plan and your diet accordingly.

-Important note: If the DNA analysis shows an increased risk for a disease predisposition, this does not automatically mean that you will also develop this illness!
-The genetic predispositions are about probabilities and the possibility of problems arising.
+Please note: If the DNA analysis shows you are at greater risk of developing certain diseases, this does not automatically mean that you will develop these illnesses!
+The genetic predispositions are about probabilities and indicate the possibility of problems emerging.
 Our fitness and health recommendations are equally useful for people who do not have predispositions.

 Who should take the DNA Fitness Test?

-The test is an excellent choice for all people who want to achieve high performance in sport without compromising their health.
-It is worthwhile, among other things, if you are just starting to do more intensive sport, want to minimise the risk of injury or optimise your performance right from the start.
+The test is an excellent choice for all people who want to achieve high performance in sports without compromising their health.
+It is also worthwhile for those just starting to do more intensive sports, who want to minimise the risk of injury or optimise their performance right from the start.

-If you already experience problems from sport, for example frequent muscle injuries, the cerascreen® DNA Fitness Test may be able to help you get to the root of the problem.
+If you already experience problems when undertaking sport – for example, frequent muscle injuries, the cerascreen® DNA Fitness Test may be able to help you get to the root of the problem.

 How does the DNA Fitness Test work?